Mwawaka/Mwawaka/README.md

 - 👋 Hi, I’m @Mwawaka
 - 📫 How to reach me ...mwawakasammy810@gmail.com
-- I have whole degree in guesstimations
+- I a have whole degree in guesstimations
-- 😂 Why do programmers like dark mode?
+- Why do programmers like dark mode?
 Because light attracts bugs
-- When i see over 3gb docker, i know it is node modules
+- When i see an over 3gb docker image, i know it is node modules
 - When you cannot ssh into master, you are the slave
 - Until cloud bill arrives, liquidity is like Schrodinger's cat
 - I'd tell you a UDP joke, but I'm not sure you'll get it